variostudio/mavlink_lte_telemerty/README.md

-# Passing MAVLINK telemetry via LTE
+# Passing MavLink telemetry via network

 This tutorial is about connecting MavLink based flight controller to GroundStation software via LTE for long-range vehicles